-2.5.3 ACPI 2.0 Support [Disabled]
+2.5.2 ACPI 2.0 Support [Disabled]

 Allows you to add more tables for Advanced Configuration and Power Interface (ACPI) 2.0 specifications.
-Configuration options: [Disabled] [Enabled]

-2.5.4 ACPI APIC Support [Enabled]
+2.5.3 ACPI APIC Support [Enabled]

 Allows you to enable or disable the Advanced Configuration and Power Interface (ACPI) support in the Application-Specific Integrated Circuit (ASIC).
 When set to Enabled, the ACPI APIC table pointer is included in the RSDT pointer list.
 Configuration options: [Disabled] [Enabled]